 Tiles constitute a category of products handled by numerous dealers.
 It can be broken down into several types, according to period, composition and shape.

 In the early 20th century, the production of ceramic tiles was widespread in many regions of North Western Europe.
 Since the inter-war period, cement tiles have gradually replaced ceramic tiles.

 Some tiles served as a floor covering and are reused as such.
-Others were used as wall cladding.
-Enamelled tiles generally belong to this second category.
+Others were used as wall cladding, which is where you will generally find ceramic tiles.

 Tiles are often very resistant and can stand frequent washing without a problem.
 Ceramic tiles can be laid outdoors without risk.
 Cement tiles, however, are more porous and more sensitive to humid conditions.

-Terracotta tiles can also be found on the market, which are used as a floor covering.
+Terracotta tiles can also be found on the market, and are used as a floor covering.
 In some regions, they are often produced in a hexagonal shape.

 The most common products on the market are: